Understanding the Different Types of Translation Work

 Website Localization

 Website localization goes beyond simple translation; it involves adapting a website's content, and sometimes its design, to suit a different linguistic and cultural audience.
-This process not only translates the text but also considers cultural nuances, local customs, and preferences to ensure the website is appealing and user-friendly for the target audience.
-Skills in web development and SEO (Search Engine Optimization) can be advantageous for translators working in localization.
+This process not only translates the text but also considers cultural nuances, local customs, and preferences to ensure the website is appealing and user‑friendly for the target audience.
+Translators working in localization frequently use platforms such as WordPress and Wix, as well as SEO tools like Ahrefs to optimize visibility in new markets.

 Subtitling and Dubbing